We’re here to support you

 If you’ve been a victim of hate crime because of your gender identity or sexuality we can help.

 Any form of physical, verbal and written abuse or threat is a hate crime.
 Anything from physical or sexual assault, name-calling, put-downs and threats.
-However, there are sometimes less obvious instances – for example, if you are asked unnecessary and intrusive questions about your gender identity, if someone uses ‘humour’ to belittle you, or if you are addressed by someone deliberately using an inappropriate pronoun.
-Any abuse received over the internet related to your gender or sexuality
+However, there are sometimes less obvious instances – for example, if you are asked unnecessary and intrusive questions about your gender identity, if someone uses ‘humour’ to belittle you, or if you are addressed by someone deliberately using an incorrect pronoun or someone’s deadname.
+Any abuse received over the internet related to your gender or sexuality can still be logged as a hate crime

-Similarly, someone ‘outing’ you or disclosing information about your gender identity without your knowledge or permission is transphobic.
+Similarly, someone ‘outing’ you or disclosing information about your gender identity without your knowledge or permission can be viewed as transphobic.
 Any persistent and unwanted attention regarding your gender identity from others is harassment and you should not have to tolerate it.

 How can we help?